39 Most Colorful & Active Types of Tetras to Intrigue Aquarists

 These hardy fish naturally inhabit various environments and water conditions.
 In an aquarium, they can adapt to an impressive range of water temperatures and pH levels, making it easy to pair them with other species.

-When some aquarists pass tanks of lemon tetras, they ignore them.
+When some aquarists pass tanks of Lemon tetras (Hyphessobrycon pulchripinnis) they ignore them.
 As juveniles, these triangular fish aren’t spectacular.
 It isn’t until they mature that the yellow shading on their fins comes in, explaining their name.
 Lemons also have brilliant red scales around their eyes.

 Their coloring can help you gauge their health and happiness – something that sets them aside as good choices for novice aquarists.
-As they do poorly, those colors turn dull.
-It’s an early warning system.
+As they decline in health, those colors turn dull.
+It’s an early warning system that conditions, diet or something else might not be adequate.

 You’ll want to keep at least six lemon tetras together to satisfy their schooling needs.